jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.48 Not

-Performs a logical NOT operator on two Boolean raster images..
+Performs a logical NOT operator on two Boolean raster images.

 *Parameters*: